lfalmeida/ticketing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
- Application built as an exercise to learn more about microservices, scalability, and server side rendering.
+ A mini application built as an exercise to learn more about microservices, scalability, and server side rendering.

 ### Built With
 * [Node.js](https://nodejs.org/en/)